ichiche/Azure-PowerShell/CAF Landing Zone Assessment/README.md

 ##### App Service

-- Zone Redundant is supported to be created by ARM template at this moment.
+- Zone Redundant is supported to be created by ARM template at this moment
-- Zone redundant status is shown on Azure Portal only.
+- Zone redundant status is shown on Azure Portal only
-- Az Module and Azure CLI are not able to retrieve the Zone redundant status.
+- Az Module and Azure CLI are not able to retrieve the Zone redundant status
 - https://docs.microsoft.com/en-us/azure/app-service/how-to-zone-redundancy#how-to-deploy-a-zone-redundant-app-service

 ##### Virtual Machine

 For verifying the status of **Region Disaster Recovery** and **Zone to Zone Disaster Recovery**

-1. Azure Portal (Supported)
+- Azure Portal (Supported)

-1. Az Module is supported but require additional permission to perform action 'Microsoft.RecoveryServices/vaults/extendedInformation/write', reader role is not enough.
+- Az Module is supported but require additional permission to perform action 'Microsoft.RecoveryServices/vaults/extendedInformation/write', reader role is not enough.

-1. Azure CLI (Not Supported)
+- Azure CLI (Not Supported)

 ### Regions and Availability Zones in Azure

 - https://docs.microsoft.com/en-us/azure/availability-zones/az-overview#services-by-category

+#### Azure Backup

+- Support to query the existing Azure VM only
+   - Unable to detect a deleted VM but backup copy exist in a recovery service vault
+- RunAs account with read only permission is capable to retrieve AzureFiles by running Get-AzRecoveryServicesBackupProtectionPolicy, but unable to list Azure File Share of all storage account without access key